dbissell6/DFIR/Explorations+Reflections2_PICO.md

 One key difference that I cant account for(pngs,jpgs/STEGO are MISC HTB problems so this makes sense) is how many more disk challenges there were.
 HTB didnt have many so the partion and mounting process was still slightly foriegn.
 However, once I was able to to mount the drive it felt very similar to enumerating a box on the red team.
 I was even able to run linpeas in the mount and it discovered a ssh key that solved a problem.
 HTB did have a disk challenge and ofcourse it was more difficult than any of PICOs where you first had to reconstruct the image.
 PICO had a problem that didnt even need to mount the disk, just find the length in sectors.

-If anything i think this experiment was useful just for the fact I encountered so many disk images but I will evenutally have to learn to use sleuthkit.
+If anything I think this experiment was useful just for the fact I encountered so many disk images and am now confortable mounting and manually enumerating but I will evenutally have to learn to use sleuthkit.

-Small take home.
+Small take home #1 regarding difficulty.
 I learned that any of the four categories (pcaps, logs, disks, and memory) can be equally challenging, but the easiest tasks may vary slightly.
 For example, anyone can open a pcap file in Wireshark, while opening logs with evtx_dump may be slightly more challenging.
 Mounting a disk is a bit more difficult than that, and using Volatility can be the most challenging of all.

+Small take home #2 regarding difficulty.
+Looking at the difficulty within PICO challenges is also useful.
+There is a coorlation between question difficulty needing to make a python script. as you get into the upper medium problems its almost a gureantee you will need to script/automate something.

-Swithing gears to compare the pcaps, since the same in both samples we can ask when the content is the same is there a difference in difficulty?
+Swithing gears to compare the pcaps, since both samples contain about the same number of Pcaps, we ask when the content is the same is there a difference in difficulty?
 PICO has a mid range problem that the flag can be found in clear text.
 HTB thats never the case, even easy problems the flag is base64 encoded.
 Looking at the harder problems in PICO, if there was a need to use something like OPENSSL to decrypt something, PICO would provided the command, HTB not so.